zm1990s/dify-docs/en/development/models-integration/gpustack.md

 ![add-gpustack-llm](../../.gitbook/assets/add-gpustack-llm.png)

-For more information about GPUStack, please refer to: https://github.com/gpustack/gpustack
+For more information about GPUStack, please refer to [Github Repo](https://github.com/gpustack/gpustack).